Volkswagen Shows Off Awesome New Tech in ID Series of Electric Vehicles

 The ID.3 has opted for a two-screen interior setup like the BMW i3, Chevrolet Bolt EV, and Tesla Model S and X. A screen for the driver is mounted behind the steering wheel and a screen in the center controls just about everything else in the car.

-It has a multifunction steering wheel which looks similar to those used in current production Volkswagens, but this one features touch capacitive controls instead of buttons.
+It has a multifunction steering wheel that looks similar to those used in current production Volkswagens, but this one features touch capacitive controls instead of buttons.

 Finally, it looks like Volkswagen copied BMW’s homework when designing the shifter.